-A new optical switch is, at 1 trillion operations per second, between 100 and 1,000 times faster than today’s leading commercial electronic transistors.
-The research may lead to a new generation of computers based on light instead of electricity.
+At 1 trillion operations per second, a new optical switch is 100 to 1,000 times faster than today’s leading commercial electronic transistors.
+The research could lead to a new generation of computers that run on light rather than electricity.

-The new device relies on a 35-nanometer-wide organic semiconductor polymer film sandwiched between two highly reflective mirrors.
-The result is a microscopic cavity designed to keep incoming light trapped inside for as long as possible to help it couple with the cavity’s material.
+The new device has a 35-nanometer-wide organic semiconductor polymer film sandwiched between two highly reflective mirrors.
+The result is a microscopic cavity designed to trap incoming light for as long as possible to help it coupled with the cavity’s material.

-Two lasers help operate the optical switch — a bright pump laser and a very weak seed laser.
-When the pump laser shines on the microcavity, its photons can couple strongly with excitons (electrons bound to their positively charged counterparts, holes) within the cavity’s material.
-This can give rise to short-lived quasiparticles known as exciton-polaritons.
+A bright pump laser and a weak seed laser operate the optical switch.
+When the pump laser shines on the microcavity, its photons can strongly couple with excitons (electrons bound to their positively charged counterparts, holes) within the material of the cavity.
+It can result in the formation of exciton-polaritons, which are short-lived quasiparticles.

-The cluster of exciton-polaritons can form so-called Bose-Einstein condensates, collections of particles that each behave like a single atom.
-The light from the seed beam could switch this condensate between two measurable states that serve as zero and one.
-The new device can switch using as little as one photon of input on average.
+The cluster of exciton-polaritons can form Bose-Einstein condensates, which are collections of particles that behave like atoms.
+The seed beam’s light can switch this condensate between two measurable states, zero and one.
+On average, the new device can switch with as little as one input photon.